openmhealth/shimmer/README.md

 (If you didn't build the UI, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.
 If you installed using Docker, you can restart Jetty using `supervisorctl restart jetty`.
-If you installed manually, terminate your running Gradle or Maven process and restart it.)
+If you installed manually, terminate your running Gradle process and restart it.)

 ### Authorising access to a third-party user account from the UI